pgRouting/pgrouting/doc/tsp/pgr_TSP.rst

       - is directed
       - is fully connected (As long as the graph has one component)
       - some (or all) traveling costs on edges might not obey the triangle inequality.

-    - As an undirected graph is required, the directed graph is transformed as follows:
+    - As an **undirected** graph is required, the directed graph is transformed as follows:

-      - edges `(u, v)` and `(v, u)` is considered to be the same edge (denoted `(u, v)`
+      - edges `(u, v)` and `(v, u)` is considered to be the same edge, denoted `(u, v)`
       - if ``agg_cost`` differs between one or more instances of edge `(u, v)`
       - The minimum value of the ``agg_cost`` all instances of edge `(u, v)` is going to be considered as the ``agg_cost`` of edge  `(u, v)`
       - Some (or all) traveling costs on edges will still might not obey the triangle inequality.

 - When the data is incomplete, but it is a connected graph, the missing values will be calculated with dijkstra algorithm.